thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Other regions have different cultures and ways of running competitions, so what works in one region does not necessarily work everywhere.
 - Tone is not always clearly communicated via text.

 Be aware that some conversations are simply not relevant to some people.
-The WCA has over 500 volunteers with different responsibilities throughout the organization.
+The WCA has hundreds of volunteers with different responsibilities throughout the organization.
 When sending an email, it is good email etiquette to review the list of recipients and consider whether each of them needs to receive the email, or if a smaller list of recipients is the intended audience for your message.
-For discussions with a small number of people, using Reply-All is often fine, but use stronger discretion when replying to large mailing lists such as staff or Delegate reports.
+For discussions with a small number of people, using "Reply All" is often fine, but use stronger discretion when replying to large mailing lists such as staff or Delegate reports.

 ### Replying to Delegate Reports

 Reading Delegate reports of other regions is a great way to expand your knowledge as a Delegate, as well as to gain a better understanding for how competitions might be run in other regions.
 Feedback from Delegates is especially helpful whenever WRC or WIC feedback is requested, as the incidents which require feedback are often the least straightforward ones and have the most to learn from.

 If you have questions related to the competition, feel free to ask the Delegates by responding to their email.
-However, do be aware that your response will be sent to hundreds of WCA Staff members, so consider whether or not it is appropriate to remove the Delegate reports mailing list from the CC to avoid sending an email to many people who may not appreciate it showing up in their inbox again.
+However, do be aware that your response will be sent to hundreds of WCA Staff members, so consider whether or not it is appropriate to remove the Delegate reports mailing list from CC to avoid sending an email to many people who may not appreciate it showing up in their inbox again.

 Furthermore, it is not a Delegate's responsibility to review other Delegates' competition reports for regulation or quality violations.
 If you have a concern regarding the way something was handled at a competition based on the report, privately contact the relevant WCA committee and/or the Senior Delegate for the competition's region to handle the concern on your behalf.